yizow/asteroid-lab/Asteroid Lab Owner Specification.md

     - `direction` (required): `to` (applies only to packets going to the specified IP address), `from` (applies only to packets coming from the specified IP address), `both`.
     - `log` (optional, default: `false`): `true`, `false` (false if not present).
     - `logfile` (optional, default: none): file to log to, relative to working directory of machine (no effect if `log` is false).
+    - `snort-options` (optional, default: none): Snort options, in parentheses and surrounded by single quotes.
+These will be pasted directly into the `local.rules`, so it's important that they be formatted correctly.
+It is recommended that you set the `gid` on your rules, starting from 200000 (100000 - 199999 are reserved for Asteroid-lab generated options).
 - Example:
 ```yaml
 hostname-rules: